emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 This approach is quite simple, but everything becomes a bit complicated if we want to provide some on-demand minting functionality to avoid paying upfront costs.
 For example, we may want to create a lootbox with a set of predefined items appearing with some probability.

 One approach is to handle this logic on a server side, in this case the server will call `nft_mint` function with computed parameters.
 However, in this case developers will have to pay the cost of minting.
 If we want to avoid this, loot box logic can be moved into the smart contract itself.
-If users want to open a loot box, he can call a smart contract function and pay for this action (e.g. by using Axion or Fungible Tokens).
+If users want to open a loot box, he can call a smart contract function and pay for this action (e.g. by using Fermi or Fungible Tokens).
 Developers would only need to pay for a lootbox configuration costs, like possible items and their probabilities.

 ## Blockchain Onboarding